xmtp/xmtp-dot-org/docs/tutorials/broadcast.md

   >
   > Also be sure to provide users with a way to unsubscribe from your broadcast messages, such as by replying to a broadcast message with `STOP`.

-- **If your app stores a signature to read and send XMTP messages on behalf of a customer**, such as in a broadcast message, be sure to let your customers know.
+- **If your app stores a signature to read and send XMTP messages on behalf of your customer**, such as in a broadcast message, be sure to let your customer know.
 Ideally, your app should also periodically auto-delete signatures and provide a way for a customer to manually revoke their signature.
 For example, you can provide this guidance as a part of the XMTP connection flow.
 Here's some example text and UX you can build upon:

   For example: